Shakatak: Career

+Independent projects

 Bassist George Anderson released his second solo album, Expressions, on 3 September 2012 through Secret Records.
 Coming three years after his first 2009 album Positivity, this album again had Anderson writing, arranging and producing all of the tracks.
+The albums Body and Soul (10 March 2017) and Songs From Tomorrow (5 March 2021) followed, again through Secret Records.

 Keyboardist Bill Sharpe worked with American jazz pianist Don Grusin on a joint project called Geography released in 2007.
 Sharpe's second collaboration with Grusin, Trans Atlantica, was released on 3 September 2012.
 It was also issued through Secret Records, and included Geography as a special 2-CD package.
+On 23 February 2024 Leee John and Bill Sharpe released the album Intimate Glow.

 Drummer Roger Odell has released three albums with his band Roger Odell's Beatifik: The Blue Window (2000, Passion Jazz), Intrigue (15 November 2015, Secret Records) and The Long Drive Home (2019, Secret Records as Beatifik).
 These albums feature Jacqui Hicks (lead vocals), saxophonist Mornington Lockett as well as Roger's wife Larraine Odell (vocals) and son Jamie Odell a.k.a.
 Jimpster (keyboards, vocals, producer).

-To celebrate their fortieth anniversary year in 2020, the 3-CD and DVD box set All Around The World 40th Anniversary was released through Secret Records.